billingsmoore/MLotsawa/README.md

 This dataset used for this project consists of pairs of sentences or phrases.
 The first member of each pair is a sentence or phrase in Classical Tibetan.
 The second member is the English translation of the first.

 The pairs are pulled from texts sourced from [Lotsawa House](lotsawahouse.org).
+There was an initial set of over 15 million pairs.

+The architecture selection process utilized a random subset of 100,000 pairs.
+A randomized 20,000 of which were used for evaluation and training.

+The model size selection process utilized a larger random subset of 1 million pairs and a separate set of 100,000 pairs for evaluation.

+The final training utilized a random subset of 10 million pairs and a seperate subset of 100,000 pairs for evaluation.

 ### Reference Text